sudheerj/the-complete-react-interview-guide/README.md

     * Interview tips

 * [Chapter 2, Understanding ReactJS fundamentals and its major features](https://github.com/sudheerj/the-complete-react-interview-guide/tree/master/chapter2)
-    * Prerequisites for ReactJS
+    * Prerequisites to ReactJS
     * Introduce ReactJS and JSX
-    * State, Props, class and functional components
+    * Building views with elements and components
+    * Controlling the component data using props and state
-    * Importance of keys
+    * Knowing the importance of key prop
-    * Event handling
+    * Learning event handling
-    * Understand Virtual DOM
+    * Understanding Virtual DOM
-    * Unidirectional data flow policy
+    * Difference between Unidirectional data flow and bidirectional data flow
-    * Access DOM(Refs)
-    * React context API
+    * Accessing DOM elements in React
-    * Server side rendering(SSR)
+    * Describing how to manage state globally using Context API
+    * Understanding Server-side rendering technique

 * [Chapter 3, Hooks: Bring state, lifecycle and other features in functional components](https://github.com/sudheerj/the-complete-react-interview-guide/tree/master/chapter3)
     * Introduction of Hooks and their purpose